hoondy/MotifTools/README.md

 D-score = -10 * log(P-val_Ref/P-val_Alt)
 ```

-Positive D-score denotes a variant is decreasing the likelihood of TF to bind the motif (motif-break)
+* *Positive D-score denotes a variant is decreasing the likelihood of TF to bind the motif (motif-break)*
-Negative D-score denotes a variant is increasing the likelihood of TF to bind the motif (motif-gain)
+* *Negative D-score denotes a variant is increasing the likelihood of TF to bind the motif (motif-gain)*

+## Future Improvements

+* Current version has been optimized for calculating D-score with equal nucleotide background (A:C:G:T=1:1:1:1).
+While changing the proportion of nucleotide background is supported in current version, it can be slow and precision maybe lost.
+Our internal test has indicated that changing the proportion of nucleotide background has very minimal impact on P-value.
+The future version should address this issue.
+* Motif logo of BEFORE and AFTER